GingerKiwi/star-wars-rpg-02/notes.md

 ## CHALLENGE 15: Stop Setting The innerHTML Inside The Constructor Function

-- instead of setting the innerHTML from right here in the contructor (see below for before change), make it so that we just return that literal string of HTML
+- instead of setting the innerHTML from right here in the constructor (see below for before change), make it so that we just return that literal string of HTML
 - This will break the app.
 Don't worry!

 ```js